wmd23/conjugategradient/README.md

  - If ndim = 2, you can use X, Y, Z to plot the sequences on level curves, for example.

 # goldsteinPRP.jl
-This file contain the function called goldsteinPRP that implements the PRP method (conjugate gradient) or the gradient method where the steplength holds the Goldstein conditions.
+This file contains the function called goldsteinPRP that implements the PRP method (conjugate gradient) or the gradient method where the steplength holds the Goldstein conditions.
 To invoke this function you need the following informations:

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.